sivy/monkinetic.blog/_posts/2017-12-11-the-revolution-will-be-federated.md

 Around the time that GamerGate was blowing up, I made the concious decision to start following a larger variety of people on Twitter, in an effort to break out of the cacoon I found myself in.
 One day I need to write a post about that, but this is not that post.

+This post is about how I discovered that, while I wasn't looking, the federated web began growing up from its very *nerdy* roots and broke into the air and light into something real people could - and should - use.